 You cannot consider a notice to quit as part of your public record.
 It means that receiving and acting out the directives of the notice will not be recorded publicly.
 However, inaction or failure to follow the instructions of the notice can result in a lawsuit.
 Thus, the files and documentation of the lawsuit become part of your public record.

 There are two measures to cancel the effects of a notice to quit legally.
 First, the landlord who signed the document can cancel the form under their discretion.
 The second measure that can cancel the notice is the court.
 The court can cancel the notice to quit if the reasons for filing it do not comply with the law.

 What happens when the notice expires?

 The notice expires once it lapses the prescribed number of days that the tenant should comply.
 Once the notice expires, the landlord terminates the agreement.
-Thus, the tenant becomes a trespasser in the property.
-The landlord can also partake additional legal action to address the situation.
+Thus, the tenant becomes a trespasser on the property.
+The landlord can also partake in additional legal action to address the situation.

 When to send a notice to quit?

 The right time to send a notice to quit to your tenant depends on their violation.
 Some violations require a notice to be sent 14 days or 30 days before the actual eviction date.
 You usually see this premise stipulated in the signed lease agreement.